Lt. Col. Shaffer to Newsmax: Biden 'Not Convincing Anyone' He's Committed to Ukraine

 "I think that's why they've gone soft on holding China accountable regarding the balloon," he said of the object that entered U.S. airspace late last month, which U.S. intelligence claims was for surveillance purposes.

-However, Schaffer believes China is fundamentally opposed to the Western "global order" and will not be convinced by U.S. Secretary of State Antony Blinken to back down.
+However, Shaffer believes China is fundamentally opposed to the Western "global order" and will not be convinced by U.S. Secretary of State Antony Blinken to back down.

 "I think they're barking up the wrong tree," the national security expert insisted, stressing "it's just not going in the direction" the Biden administration wants it to go.